Genocs/genocs-library-docs/content/en/templating/general/overview.md

 ## Goals

-The goal of this repository is to provide a complete and feature-rich starting point for any .NET Developer / Team to kick-start their next major project using .NET10.0 microservice cloud agnostic solution.
+The goal of this repository is to provide a complete and feature-rich starting point for any .NET developer or team to kick-start their next major project with a .NET 10, cloud-agnostic microservice solution.
 This also serves the purpose of learning advanced concepts and implementations such as `Multitenancy, CQRS, Onion Architecture, Clean Coding standards, Cloud Deployments with Terraform to AWS, Docker Concepts, CICD Pipelines & Workflows` and so on.

 ## Features

-- [x] Built on .NET10.0
+- [x] Built on .NET 10
 - [x] Follows Clean Architecture Principles
 - [x] Domain Driven Design
 - [x] Cloud Ready.
 Can be deployed to AWS Infrastructure as ECS Containers using Terraform!